Thyodas/arcade/README.md

 [Subject PDF](https://intra.epitech.eu/module/2022/B-OOP-400/STG-4-1/acti-591517/project/file/B-OOP-400_arcade.pdf)

 <p align="left">Arcade is a gaming platform: a program that lets the user choose a game to play and keeps a register of player scores.</p>
-<p align="left">To be able to deal with the elements of your gaming plateorm at run-time, your graphics libraries and your games must be implemented as dynamic libraries, loaded at runtime.</p>
+<p align="left">To be able to deal with the elements of your gaming platform at run-time, your graphics libraries and your games must be implemented as dynamic libraries, loaded at runtime.</p>

 ### Built With